Chanakya-School-of-AI/KittiSeg/README.md

 # KittiSeg

+ ---- This is a fork, we are trying to make it compatible with tensorflow 1.14 and opencv, work in progress ----

 KittiSeg performs segmentation of roads by utilizing an FCN based model.
 The model achieved [first place](http://www.cvlibs.net/datasets/kitti/eval_road_detail.php?result=ca96b8137feb7a636f3d774c408b1243d8a6e0df) on the Kitti Road Detection Benchmark at submission time.
 Check out our [paper](https://arxiv.org/abs/1612.07695) for a detailed model description.

 <img src="data/examples/um_road_000032.png" width="288"> <img src="data/examples/uu_road_000002.png" width="288"> <img src="data/examples/uu_road_000049.png" width="288">